How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 A water molecule is small enough to pass through an RO membrane.
 Almost nothing else is.
 That’s what makes reverse osmosis categorically different from any other residential water filtration technology.

-The pressure required to push water through the membrane is typically supplied by your home’s mains water pressure (in under-sink systems) or a small internal pump (in countertop systems like the AquaTru).
+The pressure required to push water through the membrane is typically supplied by your home’s mains water pressure (in under-sink systems) or a small internal pump (in countertop systems).
 Either way, the process is continuous, passive, and requires no user action beyond routine filter changes.

 How the 6-Stage Filtration Process Works